-The Air Force received a letter from the Florida State Historic Preservation Office stating that the proposed undertaking would have no effect on historic properties pursuant to Section 106 of the National Historic Preservation Act (November 7, 2022; see Appendix A).
+The Air Force received a letter from the Florida State Historic Preservation Office stating that the proposed undertaking would have no effect on historic properties pursuant to Section 106 of the National Historic Preservation notification of the action and to initiate government-to-government consultation in accordance with Section 106 of the National Historic Preservation Act.

+Act (November 7, 2022; see Appendix A).
+Consultation letters will also be sent to potentially interested federally recognized tribes to provide